HMGCS2

 3-hydroxy-3-methylglutaryl-CoA synthase 2 (mitochondrial) is an enzyme in humans that is encoded by the HMGCS2 gene.

 The protein encoded by this gene belongs to the HMG-CoA synthase family.
 It is a mitochondrial enzyme that catalyzes the second and rate-limiting reaction of ketogenesis, a metabolic pathway that provides lipid-derived energy for various organs during times of carbohydrate deprivation, such as fasting, by addition of a third acetyl group to acetoacetyl-CoA, producing HMG-CoA.
-Mutations in this gene are associated with HMG-CoA synthase deficiency (also known as HMGCS2D), affecting ketone body synthesis.

 Alternatively spliced transcript variants encoding different isoforms have been found for this gene.

+Clinical significance

+Mutations in this gene are associated with mitochondrial HMG-CoA synthase deficiency (also known as HMGCS2D), affecting ketone body synthesis.
+Affected patients are unable to perform ketogenesis during starvation and times of higher energy need such as fever and vigorous exercise.
+Commonly found is damage to heart muscles and the brain, along with hypoglycemia (not always present) and elevated blood fatty acid concentration.
+The mortality rate is 20%.
+Urine organic acid analysis can be used to detect likely cases, which can be further confirmed using DNA sequencing.

 Occurrence

-HMGCS2 is not found in cetaceans, elephantids, or Old World fruit bats.
+HMGCS2 deficiency is a rare disorder in humans, with fewer than 20 patients reported worldwide HMGCS2 is not found in cetaceans, elephantids, or Old World fruit bats.
+Fruit bats are known to be very sensitive to starvation, similar to humans with HMGCS2D.
+The other two groups seem to have evolved other means of coping with starvation.